lmanotas/money/README.md

 # Contributing to Money

-Just fork it, craete your feature branch and send a pull request.
+Just fork it, create your feature branch and send a pull request.

 ````
 $ git clone git@github.com:lmanotas/money.git